edequalsawesome/raycast-hoarder/README.md

 I strongly recommend setting up Karakeep with Docker for easy deployment and management.

-Create an API key by visiting `https://your-hoarder-instance.com/settings/api-keys` and clicking the 'New API Key' button.
+Create an API key by visiting `https://your-karakeep-instance.com/settings/api-keys` and clicking the 'New API Key' button.

 ## 🚦 Configuration

-After installation, set up the extension with your hoarder instance details:
+After installation, set up the extension with your Karakeep instance details:

 1. Open Raycast Preferences
 2. Navigate to the Extensions tab